 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-Air fryers are also great for heating up all kinds of frozen food.
+Air fryers are great for heating up all kinds of frozen food.
 Some easy air fryer recipes include frozen chicken wings, chicken tenders, french fries, fish sticks, and mozzarella sticks.

 However, I had never tried out frozen vegetables in the air fryer.
 I didn’t think frozen broccoli in an air fryer would turn out as well as fresh.
+But I was willing to try it out anyway and was shocked by the results!

-The air fryer broccoli florets ended up with crispy edges and were so flavorful that I found myself popping them in my mouth, one after the other!
-As a matter of fact, I feel that frozen came out as good as, if not better than, fresh broccoli florets in the air fryer.
+The air fryer broccoli florets had crispy edges and were so flavorful that I was popping them in my mouth, one after the other!

 Using frozen broccoli is now one of my favorite ways to serve veggies, especially on busy weeknights!

 It is so convenient because it takes almost no time to prep, which makes it an easy side dish!
-Next time I’m going to try frozen cauliflower.

 - Put the broccoli in a medium mixing bowl.